 - 1. Whenever possible, the co-op should arrange for contract crews and other vendors prior to a storm through a competitive bidding process as required by FEMA, including notice to women and minority owned businesses.
-FECA stands ready to request crews and other personnel from co-ops and municipalities that are on the NRECA/FEMA Mutual Aid List. - 2.
+FECA stands ready to request crews and other personnel from co-ops and municipalities that are on the NRECA Mutual Aid List. - 2.
 When requesting mutual aid, the following is a general composition of crews: - a.
-Heavy Construction A working foreman and four to seven other people, at least three of which are journeyman linemen, two 55-60 foot bucket trucks, two digger derricks, one pickup truck, two pole trailers and one wire stringing rig with stringing pulleys and stringing tools.
-Crew should come complete with digging tools, large wire tools, sleeves, splices, chain saws, trouble lights and other associated tools and equipment.
+Construction Usually a working foreman and three to six other people, at least two of which are journeyman linemen, one or two 55-60 foot bucket trucks, a digger derrick, one pickup truck, and a pole trailer.
+Larger construction crews might have 2 construction buckets and 2 digger derricks.
+Crew should come complete with digging tools, line tools, sleeves, splices, chain saws, trouble lights and other associated tools and equipment.
 Four wheel drive vehicles should be specified if needed. - b.
-Construction Usually a foreman and two to five other people, at least two of which are journeyman linemen.
-The vehicles will usually include a construction bucket, a digger/derrick complete with digging tools, a pole trailer, line tools, sleeves, splices, chain saws, ladders, trouble lights and other associated tools and equipment. - c.
-Digger/Derrick Usually a three man crew with at least one journeyman lineman and either another lineman or apprentice or groundman.
-A digger/derrick with hole digging and pole setting capabilities, and a pole trailer will usually be included. - d.
-Construction Bucket Usually a journeyman lineman and one or two helpers.
-If a three man crew, at least one helper will be a lineman or apprentice.
-The bucket will be bigger than a service bucket with a reach of up to 55 feet and some material handling capability. - e.
-Service Bucket A service crew except with a bucket truck with a reach of approximately 35 feet that probably does not have any material handling capability.

-- f.
-Service two people, at least one of which is a journeyman lineman; service vehicle equipped with line tools, ladder, sleeves, splices, chain saws, trouble lights and other associated tools and equipment. - g.
+Service Bucket A service crew is usually 2 -3 men, at least one of which is a journeyman lineman, with a bucket truck with a reach of approximately 30-40 feet that probably does not have any material handling capability.
+Usually includes a pick-up truck.
+Service vehicle should be equipped with line tools, ladder, sleeves, splices, chain saws, trouble lights and other associated tools and equipment. - c.
 Underground A foreman and two to four other people, at least one of which is a journeyman.
-This crew is expected to be equipped with a trencher and backhoe or a trencher/backhoe combination also equipped with digging tools, line tools, sleeves, splices, chain saws, ladders, trouble lights, locating equipment, spiking tools and other associated tools and equipment. - h.
-Right of Way A foreman and two to four other people with buckets, chippers, dump truck and various clearing equipment. - i.
-Mechanic Mechanic and equipped service truck. - j.
-Clerical Support cashiers, receptionists, and secretaries to relieve regular office personnel. - k.
-Other phone representatives (specify if knowledge of a specific foreign language would be helpful), accounting, government/media liaison. - 1.
+This crew is expected to be equipped with a trencher and backhoe or a trencher/backhoe combination also equipped with digging tools, line tools, sleeves, splices, chain saws, ladders, trouble lights, locating equipment, spiking tools and other associated tools and equipment. - d.
+Right of Way A foreman and two to four other people with buckets, chippers, dump truck and various clearing equipment. - e.
+Mechanic Mechanic and equipped service truck. - f.
+Clerical Support cashiers, receptionists, and secretaries to relieve regular office personnel.

+- g.
+Other phone representatives (specify if knowledge of a specific foreign language would be helpful), accounting, government/media liaison. - h.
 Warehouseman Manager A person competent in the workings of a warehouse and the materials in it.
-A commercial driver's license is beneficial. - m.
+A commercial driver's license is beneficial. - i.
 Warehouseman Helper A person familiar with the materials in a warehouse.
 A commercial driver's license is beneficial. - 3.
 The host co-op must make arrangements for lodging and feeding outside help. - 4.
 Truck and equipment service may be a problem since service stations and garages may be damaged or without power.
-The host co-op should make arrangements to provide fuel, mechanical services, and tire repair on a 24-hour basis. - 5.
+The host co-op should make arrangements to provide fuel, mechanical services, and tire repair on a 24-hour basis.
+Please note that most mutual aid will charge FEMA rates for all vehicles and FEMA rates generally include fuel.
+Should your coop provide fuel for mutual aid vehicles you will need to have some type of system to track how much was provided to each assisting coop/contractor so that you can bill the fuel charges back to them. - 5.
 Maintain a list of names of who is working with whom and where and their radio call letters/frequency and cell phone numbers. - 6.
 It is recommended that each co-op maintain a private, unlisted phone number and that FECA be informed of this number and maintain the secrecy of the number so that coordinating personnel can reach the co-op during the emergency.